Sepsis Awareness Day Brings Success to Worcester Warriors Women

 Later in the day the Development team, featuring sepsis survivor Jemima Moss, was unable to secure a win against a stronger Bristol Bears Women side.
 Jemima, who survived septic shock last summer and has been promoting the day through interviews with the national media, said: “I am so delighted the first team won, especially in front of a record crowd.
 The day was amazing but I am gutted the dev team didn’t follow suit.
 A second win would have been my perfect ending to a fantastic day.”

-Later she posted a tweet thanking everyone for their support:
+Later Jemima posted a tweet thanking everyone for their support: